pitt-crc/keystone-api/docs/install/docker.md

 # Deploying with Docker

 The Keystone API can be deployed as a single container using Docker, or as several containers using Docker Compose.
-Single container deployments are for those looking to test-drive Keystone's capabilities.
+Single container deployments are best suited for those looking to test-drive Keystone's capabilities.
 Deploying with Docker Compose is strongly recommended for HPC teams operating at scale.

 ## Using Docker Standalone